-- Is a limited liability company, located in the largest business city. - Has between 10 and 50 employees. - Conducts general commercial or industrial activities.
+- Is a limited liability company, located in the largest business city and is 100% domestically owned. - Has between 10 and 50 employees. - Conducts general commercial or industrial activities.

 WHAT THE STARTING A BUSINESS INDICATORS MEASURE

 Procedures to legally start and operate a company (number)